-ESC noted that the revised model uses revised utility values, which are now more in line with TAILORx.
+ESC noted that the revised model used revised utility values, which were more in line with TAILORx.

-ESC noted that the base case ICER/QALY from the revised combined model is sensitive to several assumptions, which vary this estimate within the range of \$22,000-\$50,000 (using a chemotherapy benefit of 20.5%).
+ESC noted that the base case ICER/QALY from the revised combined model was sensitive to several assumptions, which varied this estimate within the range of \$22,000-\$50,000 (using a chemotherapy benefit of 20.5%).
 However, ESC noted that the ICER/QALY calculated using a chemotherapy benefit of 15% was more than \$67,500.

-ESC noted that although the economic evaluation model is correct, it is basic.
-It includes only univariate sensitivity analyses, but no probability sensitivity analysis or cost-effectiveness acceptability curve.
-The model includes direct costs only; it does not include out-of-pocket costs.
+ESC noted that although the modelled economic evaluation was structurally correct, it was basic.
+It included only univariate sensitivity analyses, but no probability sensitivity analyses or cost-effectiveness acceptability curves.
+The model included direct costs only; but not out-of-pocket costs.
 ESC queried whether the PBS cost of new chemotherapy drugs used in the TAILORx trial had been included in the cost offsets.

-ESC noted that the analysis also gave two results based on the source of clinical utility evidence: evidence for the non-inferiority claim is from the TAILORx randomised trial, but the economic analysis is driven by superiority claim from the retrospective predictive reanalysis from Paik/Geyer.
+ESC noted that the analysis also gave two disaggregated results based on the two sources of clinical utility evidence: evidence for the non-inferiority claim is from the TAILORx randomised trial, but the modelled economic evaluation is driven by superiority claim from the retrospective predictive re-analysis from Paik/Geyer.
 ESC noted that it may be useful for MSAC to consider the disaggregated analyses of the non-inferiority and superiority components of the model (as well as the combined analysis).

-ESC noted that the applicant's revised financial analyses resulted in a modest increase in the net budgetary impact to \$44.7 million over the first 5 years.
-The applicant also provided a revised estimate incorporating updated (2017) breast cancer incidence data from the Australian Institute of Health Welfare of \$50.3 million over the first 5 years.
+ESC noted that the resubmission's revised financial analyses resulted in a modest increase in the net budgetary impact to \$44.7 million over the first 5 years.
+The resubmission also provided a revised estimate incorporating updated (2017) breast cancer incidence data from the Australian Institute of Health Welfare of \$50.3 million over the first 5 years.
 ESC considered these two estimates to be more realistic than the estimate of \$51.6 million over 5 years using UK uptake data.
 However, ESC considered that the financial estimates remained subject to significant uncertainty due to low uptake rate assumptions and the fact that the TAILORx trial did not report important patient baseline characteristics, such as the percentage expression of ER or PR.